Coincidence and diligence

 Maersk, Microsoft, Heineken … and Jabii

 It undoubtedly gives you an extra kick working for companies that trivially expressed “make a difference” (in the right way).
 I have both had the pleasure of getting my ego strengthened and my halo plastered as a result of my assignments as a freelance copywriter.
-The most prestigious projects must be writing concept and manuscript for the corporate film for A.P.
+The most prestigious projects must be writing concepts and manuscript for the corporate film for A.P.
 Moeller-Maersk and a number of tasks for potent brands such as Microsoft, Heineken, IMAX and Team Denmark.
 It creates awareness, sharpens the professional profile and pleases your creditors.
-However, it is not necessarily the most exciting and rewarding tasks (in a holistic perspective).
-I especially love the pioneering spirit and the energy of the small startups, such as Jabii, who has developed a mix between physical boxing and computer games to get the kids out of the couch.
+However, it is not necessarily the most exciting and rewarding task (in a holistic perspective).
+I especially love the pioneering spirit and the energy of the small startups, such as Jabii, who has developed a mix of physical boxing and computer games to get the kids out of the couch.
 And I am proud to work with botved.dk on a mission to ensure accessibility for everyone and help disabled people and people with reduced mobility to an easier life.
 The particular privilege of being a freelance copywriter is that there is room for everything – and it is up to you what you want to do.

 Digitization and specialization – eg. as an instructional designer